Gustav Schädler: Embezzlement scandal and resignation

 From 1926 to 1928, members of the VP, Franz Thöny, Anton Walser, Niko Beck, and Rudolf Carbone embezzled around 4 million francs from the National Bank of Liechtenstein for various speculative transactions.
 The national bank had previously been restructured by the VP in 1922, and many of its officials were replaced by allies of the party.
 By 1927, the bank's management and supervision was hampered by continued political conflict, and oversight boards failed to address the problem, allowing the embezzlement to continue.

 When the scandal came to light in June 1928, the FBP demanded that Schädler's government immediately resign and the Landtag be dismissed.
 The party threatened to hold a street demonstration to pressure the government if this did not happen.
-Johann II, who blamed the VP for the scandal, receive Schädler in Vienna and instead invited leading figures of the FBP, who recommended the dismissal of Schädler's government.
+Johann II, who blamed the VP for the scandal, refused to receive Schädler in Vienna and instead invited leading figures of the FBP, who recommended the dismissal of Schädler's government.
 As a result, Johann II demanded that Schädler resign and threatened to enact an emergency constitutional clause should he not do so.
 He resigned on 15 June 1928 and the following day Johann II dismissed the Landtag and early elections were called.
 Prince Alfred of Liechtenstein was temporarily appointed as acting as prime minister.
 The subsequent 1928 general election resulted in a majority for the FBP and he was succeeded by Josef Hoop as prime minister.

 The constitution gave the reigning prince the right to appoint the prime minister, but it had no specific clause for dismissing them.
 Due to Johann II forcing Schädler's resignation against the will of the VP, it raised questions regarding the constitution.
 The VP believed that they had been treated unfairly by the prince; the members of the Landtag belonging to the VP refused to accept the resignation, believing it to be unconstitutional.
 On the other hand, Johann II justified the dismissal as necessary for Liechtenstein's security.